LF2L/lf2l.github.io/collections/_green-fablab/en/stages/gigabot.md

 ## Proposition of Internship

-The Green Fablab project is based on our recent article of Distributed Recycling via additive Manufacturing (DRAM) approach The context of this internship project is placed in the **Quality (VI)** phase.
+The Green Fablab project is based on our recent article of Distributed Recycling via additive Manufacturing (DRAM) approach.
+The context of this internship project is placed in the **Quality (VI)** phase.

 ![Lorraine Fab Living Lab](/assets/images/3-projects/gf/DRAM.png)